Top of page

 Read More

-Recipient of the Wallace G. Freemon Memorial Scholarship
+Recipient of the George C. Mackie Scholarship

 Because of the generosity of many donors, students are able to pursue their education and follow their passions at Wake Forest.
 Thank you to the donors who have made all of this possible.